Reverse geocode coordinates and return sf objects

 col_lat <- 41.89026

-# Colosseum as polygon
+# Return the Colosseum as a polygon.

 col_sf <- reverse_geo_lite_sf(